Spaceman of Bohemia

+Spaceman of Bohemia is a science fiction novel written by Jaroslav Kalfař in 2017.

+Premise

-Spaceman of Bohemia is a sci-fi novel written by Jaroslav Kalfař in 2017.
-There are two parts of the story, and it is written from the point of view of Jakub Procházka, the first independent Czech Republic's astronaut.
-He is sent on a solo mission in space to a cloud of "intergalactic dust" near the planet Venus that no other country is willing to risk sending their citizens to inspect.
-He leaves behind his wife for this 8-month mission.
-While alone, he meets a giant arachnid named Hanuš and becomes friends with him.
-Jakub wants to escape his past so desperately that he is willing to travel hundreds of millions of miles to be free from it.
+The narrative is told from the point of view of Jakub Procházka, the first independent Czech cosmonaut.
+He is sent on an eight-month solo mission in space to a cloud of "intergalactic dust" near Venus that no other country is willing to risk sending their citizens to inspect.
+He meets and befriends a giant arachnid named Hanuš.
+Jakub's motivation for space travel is rooted in a desire to escape his past.

 Background

-Jaroslav Kalfař ([jaˈroˈslav kal̩ˈfar̝̊]) was born on May 20, 1988 in Prague, Bohemia, one year before the Velvet Revolution, and emigrated to the United States in 2003 at the age of fifteen.
+Jaroslav Kalfař ([jaˈroˈslav kal̩ˈfar̝̊]) was born on May 20, 1988, in Prague, Bohemia, one year before the Velvet Revolution, and moved to the United States in 2003 at the age of fifteen.
 He spoke very little English at the time, and learned by watching Cartoon Network.
 He graduated from the University of Central Florida and then went on to earn an MFA from New York University.
 He was the recipient of the 2018 National Endowment for the Arts Literature Fellowship, which granted him $25,000 in order for him to write, research, and travel.

 Kalfař describes how Jakub's grandfather in the book resembles his own grandfather, to whom the book is dedicated.
 Kalfař says that as he was writing the book, he kept thinking about a significant event in his early childhood.
 When he was about 5 or 6 years old, he was taking a walk in the woods late at night with his grandfather and for two minutes, his grandfather lost track of him.
 He remembers "this perfect darkness, with nothing but the stars" above him, with "this perfect silence and just this complete loneliness.
 That feeling has stayed" with him throughout his life.
 He has used that experience to relate to Jakub and write his story.